-2 Within the Central Hungary region, there are different categories of city, which attract different levels of support

-3 SMEs shall meet less stringent conditions as specified in line 1
+2 Within the Central Hungary region, there are different categories of city, which attract different levels of support 3 SMEs shall meet less stringent conditions as specified above

-^{4 +10%} for medium-sized companies, +20% for small companies

-5 For SMEs, please see line 3
+4 +10% for medium-sized companies and +20% for small companies 5 For SMEs please see above

-The amount of subsidy will be decided by the government, taking into account factors such as the number of jobs created above the minimum ratio of employees with higher education; the sector concerned etc. The key subsidised sectors are biotechnology, electronics, machinery, life sciences, information technology and telecommunications, automotive, the food industry and shared service centers.
+The amount of subsidy will be decided by the government, taking into account factors such as the number of jobs created above the minimum ratio of employees with higher education; the sector concerned etc. The key subsidised sectors are biotechnology, electronics, machinery, life sciences, information technology and telecommunications, automotive, the food industry and shared service centres.